valentiniljaz/docx-merger/README.md

 ## See also

-If you find this Rollup plugin useful, you might also be interested in my other project, [Webacus](https://webacus.dev).
+If you find this library useful, you might also be interested in my other project, [Webacus](https://webacus.dev).

 <p>
   <a href="https://webacus.dev" title="Webacus">